 Wheatland County’s new Environmental Program will build upon the strengths and successes of past projects, key in on issues that affect our ratepayers most, and guide the County towards environmental accountability for the benefit of its residents, industry, and visitors.
 The program provides a means of meeting increasing environmental challenges in a way that suits our ratepayers, and will broaden the scope of our efforts.

-To read about some of the major environmental advancements made in 2015 and 2016, click here.
+To read about some of the major environmental advancements, click here.

 For the second quarter report, click here.

 Environmental Awards...2017 Winners to be announced at the Annual General Meeting March 15

 2018 Application Packages coming!

 Wheatland County's Environmental Policy includes a commitment to “engage and enable stakeholders to protect the value that our natural environment provides,” and, “encourage contributions to environmental sustainability by seeking opportunities to enable and support community members.”
 The Wheatland County Agricultural Service Board presents the Environmental Stewardship Award as a way to recognize and reward notable efforts within the community to practice and promote environmental stewardship and innovation.

 Two Environmental Stewardship Awards are available per year in the following categories: